duey/bwdupechk/README.md

   - a lightweight and flexible command-line JSON processor
   - I'm using version jq-1.6, from Ubuntu apt repository
 - _date_
-  - prints the date, used to convert _bw_'s to local time
+  - prints the date, used to convert _bw_'s date to local time
   - I'm using version date (GNU coreutils) 8.30
 - _pr_
   - GNU tool to "paginate or columnate files for printing"